 Learn more: Farmers Insurance review

 Advantages and disadvantages of large insurance companies

-Large insurance companies typically have more insurance products, competitive pricing and may be available during all hours for customer service and claims.
-However, smaller insurance companies can offer personalized service, may have cheaper local rates for some coverages and can offer more flexibility for policyholders.
+Large insurance companies typically have more insurance products, competitive pricing and greater availability for customer service and claims.
+However, smaller insurance companies may offer more personalized service, may have cheaper rates for some coverage types and can offer more flexibility for policyholders.
 Depending on your circumstances and insurance needs, as well as your preference for customer interactions, a large insurance company may or may not be the best fit.

 |More insurance products may be available||Customer service may not be as personal compared to a smaller provider|

 |Longer business hours or 24/7 customer service||Claim process may be longer due to higher volumes of claims being processed|